 There are no set entry requirements for MSWs.
 Employers expect a good standard of numeracy and literacy and may ask for GCSEs or equivalent and a qualification in health and social care, nursery nursing or childcare such as CACHE, NNEB, BTEC or NVQ.
 They usually ask for experience of working with children and families.
 This can be either or paid or voluntary work.
 There are often posts advertised for midwifery assistants and maternity healthcare assistants which could enable you to gain experience to apply for positions as an MSW.
-You will get the training you need to do the job and may be offered the chance to study for qualifications such as the NCFE CACHE level 2 Certificate in Healthcare Support Services or the NCFE CACHE level 3 Diploma in Healthcare Support.
+You will get the training you need to do the job and may be offered the chance to study for qualifications such as an apprenticeship as a healthcare support worker, the NCFE CACHE level 2 Certificate in Healthcare Support Services or the NCFE CACHE level 3 Diploma in Healthcare Support.

 Expected working hours and salary range